laurenrigante/Big-Data-Analytics/README.md

 # Big-Data-Analytics
 This repository contains all my Jupyter Notebook files for my Big Data Analytics course.
 It includes practice exercises, case studies, and topic explorations covering key concepts in data analytics, storage, and processing.
+Note: All files includes were not submitted for grading, they are simply practice provided to us to strengthen our skills - including those names "Assignments", these are practice assignments that were optional

 **Topics Covered:**